Automating Metadata in Capture One

-- Editorial & E-Commerce Shoots.
-Auto-tag files with the project or client name so images remain easily searchable.
+• Editorial and e-commerce shoots.
+Auto-tag files with the project or client name so images stay searchable down the line.

-- Large Productions.
-With multiple sets and photographers, ensuring the right project name is embedded in the metadata helps prevent mix-ups.
+• Large productions.
+When there are multiple sets and photographers, embedding the project name in metadata helps prevent mix-ups.

-- Stock & Asset Libraries.
-Quickly apply searchable metadata to thousands of images in just a few clicks.
+• Stock and asset libraries.
+Apply searchable metadata to thousands of images in a few clicks.

 How It Works

-Client_Project_001.CR3. - Run the script on selected images.
-It will extract the first part of the filename (before the first underscore) and assign it to the Headline metadata field.
+2. Run the script on your selected variants.
+It grabs the part before the first underscore and writes it into the Headline metadata field.

 The Script